yagami1997/RealCarrier/README.md

 3. **IP Compatibility Note**
    - Ensure that the IP address used during registration matches the country of your payment method
-   - For example, a US-based PayPal account should be used with a US IP address during registration

 ### 📋 Understanding the Number Lookup API